julian-molina/Documentation/pages/suite/suite-strategies-trigger.md

 {% include /trading_system/take-position-event.md heading="###" icon="150" adding="" configuring="" starting="" content="yes" definition="bold" table="yes" more="no"%}

 {% include tip.html content="Events are triggered by situations, which are defined by conditions.
+The combination of conditions and situations make up a good part of the rules of a trading strategy.
 Both are explained in the <a href='suite-situations-conditions-formulas'>situations, conditions, and formulas</a> page." %}